casid/jte/DOCUMENTATION.md

 #### Gradle

-Since 1.6.0 there is a [Gradle plugin](https://plugins.gradle.org/plugin/gg.jte.gradle) you can use to generate all templates during the Gradle build.
-Please note that paths specified in Java need to match those specified in Gradle.
+Since 1.6.0, you can use a [Gradle plugin](https://plugins.gradle.org/plugin/gg.jte.gradle) to generate all templates during the Gradle build.
+Please note that paths specified in Java must match those specified in Gradle.

 > [!IMPORTANT]
-> Make sure that the jte gradle plugin version always matches the jte dependency version.
+> Make sure the jte gradle plugin version matches the jte dependency version.
+You can create a `jteVersion` in `gradle.properties` to sync the versions easily.

 <details open>
 <summary>Groovy</summary>